day0market/pyalgotrader/docs/cta_strategy.md

 &nbsp;

 ## Research measured back
-backtesting.pyIt defines the backtesting engine，The following describes the functions related functions，Backtesting engine and application examples：
+backtesting.py it defines the backtesting engine, The following describes the functions related functions, Backtesting engine and application examples：

 ### Loading strategy

-TheCTAPolicy logic，The corresponding contract Variety，And parameter settings（Can be modified outside the policy file）Loaded into the back-tested engine。
+TheCTAPolicy logic, The corresponding contract Variety, And parameter settings（Can be modified outside the strategy file）Loaded into the back-tested engine.
 ```
     def add_strategy(self, strategy_class: type, setting: dict):
         """"""